magento/devdocs/src/cloud/project/user-admin.md

 ## Add user authentication requirements

-For added security, Adobe provides project-level MFA enforcement to require two-factor authentication (2FA) for SSH access to {{ site.data.var.ece }} project source code and environments.
+For added security, Adobe provides project-level multi-factor authentication (MFA) enforcement to require two-factor authentication (2FA) for SSH access to {{ site.data.var.ece }} project source code and environments.
 See [Enable MFA for SSH].

 When MFA enforcement is enabled on a {{site.data.var.ece}} project, all users with SSH access to an environment in that project must enable 2FA on their {{site.data.var.ece}} account.
 For automated processes, users must create an API token that machine users can use to authenticate from the command line.
 See [Enable user accounts for 2FA and SSH access](#update-account-security-settings).